m-s-abeer/vjudge-to-oj/README.md

 I personally felt the need of it along with some of my friends and colleagues.
 It's a tiresome job to submit all the solved problems of vjudge to the actual judge.
 This here is a small approach to get such works done easily.

 Current solution will only work for UVa.
+So far it's pretty much stable and working just fine.
 It's roughly written and tested.
-But hey, it works!
+But hey, it works!!!

 With enough response and your contribution I hope to add some more judges here as well.
 Huge thanks to @mehedi-shafi for contributing to all my fun projects.